-Once they start or resume using and occupying the land as their PPR for six continuous months, they can apply for a refund of up to two years’ of land tax paid during the time it was constructed or renovated.
+Once they start or resume using and occupying the land as their PPR for six continuous months, they can apply for a refund of up to two years’ of land tax paid during the time of construction or renovation.
 This is known as a section 61 refund.

 The application for a refund must be made before 31 December of the year after the year the landowner or vested beneficiary started or resumed using the land as their PPR.

-A refund of tax paid may also be available for two additional years if the Commissioner is satisfied there was an acceptable delay in the commencement or completion of building work which was beyond the control of the landowner.
+A refund of tax paid may also be available for two additional years if the Commissioner is satisfied there was an acceptable delay in starting or finishing building work which was beyond the control of the landowner.
 This is intended to cover delays caused by unexpected events, planning delays, damage or destruction.

-Lastly, if the property was being renovated, the renovations must be so substantial that the landowner or vested beneficiary could not live in the property during the works.
+If the property was being renovated, the renovations must be so substantial that the landowner or vested beneficiary could not live in the property during the renovation.

-Where only some of the vested beneficiaries of the trust reside at the PPR land, an exemption or refund will be limited to the proportion of the land which the vested beneficiary who uses the land as their PPR has an interest.
+Where only some of the vested beneficiaries of the trust reside at the PPR land, an exemption or refund will be limited to the proportion of the land which the vested beneficiary, who uses the land as their PPR, has an interest in.